Collective Learning: why, what and how?

 So how do you go fast and slow for navigating the knowledge flows?

 Towards network thinking & libraries

 As William Gibson said: “The future is already here — it’s just not evenly distributed.”
 So are we heading to a world of connected learning, network thinking, and networked libraries?
-These words from Greg Satell paint very well the age in which we are living
+These words from Greg Satell paint the age in which we live.

 “I am also meeting and collaborating with people online that I would have never had a chance to know before.
 I can even gain access to knowledge in other languages through online translation.
 In other words, I am to stumble over people and knowledge to a degree that wouldn’t have been possible even a relatively short time ago.